mixxxdj/mixxx/source/chapters/configuration.rst

   separate soundcard output.
 This allows you to route the deck outputs through a hardware mixer.

-To enable external mixer mode, simply select a valid audio output for the "deck" outputs in the Sound Hardware section of the Mixxx preferences.
-Similarly, to enable internal mixer mode assign a valid audio output to the "Master" output.
+To enable external mixer mode, simply select a valid audio output for the :guilabel:`Deck` outputs in :menuselection:`Preferences --> Sound Hardware --> Output`.
+Similarly, to enable internal mixer mode assign a valid audio output to the :guilabel:`Master` output.

 Headphone Output
 ----------------